Danube Cycling Path – The Ultimate Guide

 Hotels, hostels, and guest houses

-We have traveled this route in October and have never had any problems finding a room.
+We traveled this route in October and have never had any problems finding a room.
 Prices in Slovakia and Hungary are around 20€ X night, double that for Austria.
 In the busiest months, July and August, you may find full accommodations.
 If you are in Esztergom (Hungary) visit the Kaleidoszkóp Ház Hostel, a very charming place run by a very kind girl.

 Camping